hariKarthic/note-fences/README.md

 # NoteFence App
 An app to send location aware notes which will be received when device is in that particular geo-fenced location.

+## Use cases
+1. As a customer is a store, i can drop quick reviews next to product aisles which will be picked up by incoming customers.
+2. Store owners can place advertisement notes, which will be picked up by prospective customers.
+3. Users can drop reminder notes to colleagues at their desks

+## Future
+- Plan to move this app to react-native for better performance and improved features
+- Targetted messages to specific users.
+- Login via google or other OAuth providers

+## Limitations
+- As of now this app does not work in background.
+To receive notes, the app has to be running in foreground.
+- Due to time constraints unit tested only on Chrome on Android and iOS

+## Tech Stack
+   react, react-dom,firebase,fire-store,Sentry,lodash,webpack,create-react-app

 ## Getting Started
 Following instruction will help you to get this code and make it up and running in your local environment.